plerpsandplerps/Sprouting-Tales/docs/Playing the Game/Card Types/Consequences.md

 ## Conditions

-**Conditions** are temporary Consequences, when a [Player](https://plerpsandplerps.github.io/Sprouting-Tales/docs/Introduction/Basics.html#player-and-adventurer) Rests they return all of their Conditions from Play.
+**Conditions** are temporary Consequences.
+When a [Player](https://plerpsandplerps.github.io/Sprouting-Tales/docs/Introduction/Basics.html#player-and-adventurer) Rests they return all of their Conditions from Play.

 The first Condition an [Adventurer](https://plerpsandplerps.github.io/Sprouting-Tales/docs/Introduction/Basics.html#player-and-adventurer) gains has no effect outside its Score.
 When a Player would put a copy beyond the first of a Condition into play, the Player instead resolves the effect listed on the card.